 The advice given is useful to hear again, especially with expanded reasoning to back it up.
 This book also includes the stories of many people in situations that either have used the principals presented or ignored them, along with their end results.

 Some of the advice that is given in this book requires money to get started, and some even requires a decent amount of money.
 But overall, the author does an excellent job of going over the basics of investments and giving an overview of the common fees that actually destroy a lot of investor's attempts to save money for their future.

 This book sets the reader up to be able to ask the right questions of future financial advisors and other people who they will be working within regards to their money.

 This is an eye-opening book that will help readers to further understand the investments they are making and create partnerships with their financial advisors rather than taking a back seat to their directions.

-22. Dave Ramsey's Complete Guide To Money: The Handbook of Financial Peace University by Dave Ramsey
+23. Dave Ramsey's Complete Guide To Money by Dave Ramsey

 Further, there is information in this book about insurance, marketing mortgages, looking for bargains, and giving to other people.
 Although there is not a lot of new information in this book for people who are familiar with Ramsey's work, it is a great overview of his teachings.

 This is a great financial book for the common person who is looking to either get out of debt or set up their savings wisely to secure a positive financial future.
 This book does a good job of changing ones perspective on money, and changing the reader's approach to debt.

 This book is great for everyone searching for information that lays down the foundation for a prosperous life.
 Soforic combines fiction and non-fiction in a parable-style narrative to share ideas about financial freedom.